wp-plugins/rootspersona/readme.txt

 == Changelog ==
 = 1.4.0 =
-Cahnged Family Group to Family Group - Child to Family Added Family Group - Spouse to Family, of which there may be more than one for multiple marriages
+Changed Family Group to Family Group - Child to Family Added Family Group - Spouse to Family, of which there may be more than one for multiple marriages Added Exclude, delete, Make Private, and Make Public at bottom opf Person page Added Include Person page to allow review/include of previously excluded persons Added options on options page to support the above.

 = 1.3.3 =
 Minor bug fixes for ancestry.com compatability